vgkowski/matchbox/Documentation/cloud-config.md

 CoreOS Cloud-Config is a system for configuring machines with a Cloud-Config file or executable script from user-data.
 Cloud-Config runs in userspace on each boot and implements a subset of the [cloud-init spec](http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data).
 See the cloud-config [docs](https://coreos.com/os/docs/latest/cloud-config.html) for details.

-Cloud-Config template files can be added in `/var/lib/matchbox/cloud` or in a `cloud` subdirectory of a custom `-data-path`.
+Cloud-Config template files can be added in `/var/lib/matchbox/cloud` or in a `cloud` subdirectory of a install `-data-path`.
 Template files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with group metadata, selectors, and query params.

 ```
 /var/lib/matchbox